CV/Resume is documents or pieces of information that job seekers use to showcase their selves and to make potential employers pick interest in them.

 Common CV Writing Mistakes You Should Avoid

-Mistakes are part of life, while writing your CV people tend to make mistakes, these mistakes can be avoided but you need to know how.
-Well, I will be explaining few mistakes and how to avoid these mistakes in this article.
+Mistakes are part of life, while writing CV people tend to make mistakes, these mistakes can be avoided but you need to know how.
+In this article, you will learn Common CV Writing Mistakes and how to avoid these mistakes.

 Do not include a whole lot of personal information on your CV.
 Keep it limited to your professional qualifications and experience.